Information about progesterone levels

-Progesterone is an important hormone in a woman’s reproductive cycle.
+Progesterone levels are important in a woman’s reproductive cycle.
 It is critical in maintaining the uterine lining so that an early pregnancy can grow normally.
-It is produced by the follicle (egg sac) that originally released the egg that fertilized and implanted in the uterus.
+The follicles (egg sac) that release the egg produce this hormone.

 Before ovulation, progesterone is found in low levels in the blood.
-After ovulation, it rises quickly, reaching a peak about 1 week after ovulation (which is also usually 1 week before the next period is expected).
-Thus, for women who have regular 28 day cycles, ovulation typically occurs around cycle day 14, progesterone peaks around cycle day 21, and menses occur (if pregnancy has not happened) around cycle day 28/29.
-(Women with shorter or longer periods will have ovulation – and thus peak progesterone – occurring earlier or later.)
+After ovulation, it rises quickly, reaching a peak about one week after ovulation.
+This is also usually one week before the next period.
+Thus, for women who have regular 28 day cycles, ovulation typically occurs around cycle day 14.
+Progesterone then peak around cycle day 21.
+If pregnancy did not occur, the woman’s period will happen around cycle day 28/29.

-For a woman with fairly regular cycles, a progesterone level done approximately 1 week before expected menses can show if she ovulated (released an egg) in that particular cycle.
+For a woman with fairly regular cycles, a level should be done approximately one week before expected menses.
+It can show if she ovulated (released an egg) in that particular cycle.
 A level greater than 3ng/ml indicates that ovulation has occurred.

 A better evaluation of adequate progesterone production is to look at the number of days occurring between ovulation and the very next period.
-(Note: consider the day after a positive ovulation kit to be the likely day of ovulation.)
-If there are fewer than 12 days between ovulation and a menstrual period, this may be an indication of a progesterone problem – the so-called ‘luteal phase defect’.
-This can be treated easily with progesterone supplementation.
+If there are fewer than 12 days between ovulation and a menstrual period, this may be an indication of a progesterone problem.
+This is the so-called ‘luteal phase defect’.
+Our doctors can easily treat the problem with progesterone supplementation.